 - Dutch is not the same as German.
 The two languages may sound alike for some, especially to people from latin countries, yet they’re very different.
 German has its own grammar, its own vocabulary.

-- Dutch and Flemish are much alike.
+- Dutch and Flemish are similar.
 Both languages are based on ‘Standaard Nederlands’, standard Dutch.
-Yet, Flemish and Dutch languages have different words and grammar differences.
+Yet, Flemish and Dutch languages have different words and grammar.